c-wissmann/bme440-final-project/ReadMe.txt

     fizes the issue
 - attempt to change data sets, IE remove spondo, or classify spondo or scoliosis as both unhealthy and then normal as normal to attempt to shake up the model
+- Removed spondy from model training (made new), with 100 epochs achieved a testing accuracy of 68%, did not converges
+- Training non-spondy model with 200 epochs, batch size = 16
+    Achieved same accuracy as before, further indicating the model only "knows" scoliosis
+- Attemping removal of pooling layers from no spondy model

+Barani conversation:
+- do PCA/linear regression, determine difficulty of problem
+- try subsampling data so no one class dominates the others
+- switching to different dataset is fine if we feel like its necessary

+- Did PCA analysis.
+Looks like about 60 dimensions to explain 95% variance
+- also projected the data onto the first 3 PCs, decent-ish clusters can be seen